chuanqisun/htmaa-2025/src/posts/week-11/index.md

   }
 ```

-Solution, instead of blocking the main loop, we use a timer to send sensor data every 20ms.

-The `20ms` interval is empirically determined.
-I don't feel happy about the solution but we proceeded and decided to revisit.
+The solution was to use a timer to send sensor data every 20ms instead of blocking the main loop.
+The 20ms interval was empirically determined.
+I wasn't happy with this solution, as the cool down period could vary depending on unknown factors, but we proceeded and decided to revisit it later if needed.

 ```cpp
 static unsigned long lastSendTime = 0;